Le château de Portes

-Perched castles, stone houses, medieval alleyways, stately homes... make up the authentic backdrop, shaped over centuries, of a heritage steeped in history.
+Hilltop castles, stone houses, medieval alleyways and stately homes… all form part of the authentic landscape, shaped over the centuries, of a heritage steeped in history.

-From castles overlooking panoramic views of the valleys to charming villages such as Vézénobres, Lussan, Barjac, and of course Saint-Jean-de-Valériscle, each visit is an invitation to step back in time and savour the Cévennes way of life, combining heritage, nature and a gentle pace of life.
+From castles, watchtowers overlooking panoramic 360° views of the valleys, to charming villages such as Vézénobres, Lussan, Barjac, and of course Saint-Jean-de-Valériscle, every visit is an invitation to step back in time and savour the Cévennes way of life, combining heritage, nature and a relaxed lifestyle.

-Les terrasses, gîtes en cévennes – Heritage and villages – Saint-Jean-de-Valériscle
+Les terrasses, gîtes en cévennes – Patrimoine & Village – Saint-Jean-de-Valériscle

 On the banks of the Auzonnet